SABR Baseball Games Project

 - avoid quoting team or player statistics unless interesting in some way, in which case state the significance.

 - avoid plagiarism, which includes not only unattributed quotation but also extended paraphrase.
+(See more below on this point.)

 For more on how to avoid plagiarism, see Fred Ivor-Campbell’s guidelines on the BioProject site.